 Trading in our common stock is sporadic and volatile.
 We cannot predict the extent to which an active public market for our common stock will develop or be sustained.
 It is a condition of this offering that we be listed on The NASDAQ Capital Market, but we may not be able to meet the requirements for continued listing going forward.
-Our common stock has historically been sporadically or "thinly-traded" in the over-the-counter market.
-As a consequence, there may be extended periods when trading activity in our shares is minimal, as compared to a seasoned issuer with a large and steady volume of trading activity.
-The market for our common shares is also characterized by significant price volatility compared to seasoned issuers, and we expect that such volatility will continue.
-As a result of this lack of liquidity, the trading of relatively small quantities of shares may disproportionately influence the price of those shares in either direction.
+Our common stock has historically been sporadically or "thinly-traded" in the over-thecounter market.
+As a consequence, there may be extended periods when trading activity in our shares is minimal, as compared to a seasoned issuer with a large and this lack of liquidity, the trading of relatively small quantities of shares may disproportionately influence the price of those shares in either direction.
 It is possible that a broader or more active public trading market for our common stock will not develop or be sustained.